 The decades-old child’s tale “Pinocchio” gets retold through the lens of Guillermo Del Toro’s dark mind.
 This is not the Disney version of “Pinocchio” — in Del Toro’s still musical version, themes of fascism are explored.
 The cast includes Christoph Waltz, Cate Blanchett, Tilda Swinton and Ewan McGregor and it is nominated for best animated film.
 The film is available to stream on Netflix.

 Best international feature nominee.
-Still in limited theaters.
+Digital rental.

 Best international feature nominee.
 Amazon Prime Video.